What Ever Happened to Baby Jane? (film): Casting

 Joan Crawford discussed with Aldrich the idea of starring in a movie with Bette Davis.
 The two struggled to find a suitable project until they agreed on an adaptation of Farrell's novel.
-Aldrich commissioned Lukas Heller to write the script, and Crawford met with Aldrich on October 4, 1961, to discuss her role, which would mark her return to the screen after several years, her last appearance having been in Aldrich's 1956 film Autumn Leaves.
+Aldrich commissioned Lukas Heller to write the script, and Crawford met with Aldrich on October 4, 1961, to discuss her role, which would mark her return to the screen after several years.
 Davis was cast in January 1962 and departed the cast of the Broadway show Night of the Iguana in March, taking a brief hiatus before rehearsals began in Los Angeles.
 Davis was reportedly "apprehensive" about the project as she disliked horror films, but she decided to take the role because "she loved the script and needed the money."

 Victor Buono secured the role of "Edwin Flagg" after making a connection at the Golden Door spa in San Marcos, California.
 His brief appearance in the film marked the beginning of his career as a character actor, as reported by the Los Angeles Times.
 The character of Liza, Mrs. Bates' daughter, was played by Davis's real-life daughter B. D. Merrill.